 OCD

-Particularly strong association.
-MTHFR C677T homozygosity is significantly over-represented in OCD populations.
+Reported associations exist, but they are smaller studies from a literature with a poor replication record, and "particularly strong" overstates it.
 The dopamine and serotonin dysregulation associated with impaired methylation maps directly onto the neurochemical profile of OCD.
 Methylfolate supplementation has shown clinical benefit in case series where standard SSRI treatment was insufficient.

 Türkmen et al. · Journal of Affective Disorders